squaredproject/Entwined/chromatik/README.md

 `mvn package` builds the Entwined library to a JAR.
 The resulting content JAR file lives at `target/entwined-0.0.1-SNAPSHOT.jar`

 The `install.sh` script will automatically copy this file into the Chromatik content library.
 Alternately, the JAR file may be drag and dropped onto the running Chromatik app to import it manually.

+## Re-generating the fixture definitions

+Use the `gen-fixtures.sh` script to regenerate the LXF fixture definitions from the `newlx/sculpture` tree.
+Requires `python3` and `numpy` installed via `pip3 install numpy`